 Respect, protect, enjoy.

-We know that following updated guidance from the government, which requires you to spend more time at home to help keep yourself and others safe, you’ll be keen to use your outside time wisely.
-Our number one priority right now is ensuring that people are able to enjoy our glorious county in a safe and responsible way; looking after ourselves, one another, and the landscape around us.
+We know that now we've reached step 2 in the Government's roadmap to reopening, you’ll be keen to get back exploring Kent safely this spring.
+Our number one priority right now is ensuring that people are able to enjoy our glorious county in a safe and responsible way; looking after ourselves, one another, our businesses and the landscape around us.
 We're supporting Visit England in encouraging us all to Escape the Everyday Responsibly, to remind us all to stay informed and considerate to make sure that the reopening has a positive impact on local communities.

 - Respect that guidelines are regularly changing - please ensure you keep up to date with the latest government advice, always check guidelines before heading out and #KnowBeforeYouGo

 - Respect and support our local businesses.
 Non-essential retail is back, and many of Kent's food and drink businesses are back open for al-fresco dining, so we really encourage you to shop locally and support independent businesses.
 Visit Produced in Kent for a range of wonderful local producers and businesses.

 - As we look to support our businesses’ staff, let’s take Produced in Kent’s #CaringCustomer pledge to show you will respect rules and regulations, and be aware that the staff are adapting to brand new rules just as the visitors are.

 - Respect the place you're visiting.
 Always follow their guidelines, remember to check on their website ahead of visiting, to understand any specific requirements for your visit.

 - If you’re caring for young children, please make sure they stay within your eyesight to ensure social distancing from others, as well as respecting the property around them for their own safety.

 - Respect our local communities by sticking to the Public Rights of Way (footpaths and bridleways), keeping dogs on the lead, not picnicking on private land, not parking outside people’s houses, and taking your litter home.